Vaish2205/Survivability-of-charitable-organisations-/README.md

 ## Note
+This is an ongoing project and changes can be made as the research progresses.
 This README provides an overview of the project structure and methodology.
 The research contributes to understanding charity sector sustainability through comprehensive data science analysis of UK administrative data.